microsoftgraph/entra-powershell/customizations/README.md

 - SourceName is a string with the name of the command parameter in AzureAD.
 - TargetName is a string with the name of the command parameter in Microsoft Graph SDK command that replaces it.
 - ConversionType is a integer with the following:
-  - 2 is used for name change for example from ObjectId to UserId
+  - "Name" is used for name change for example from ObjectId to UserId
-  - 99 is used for custom is this case it changes the name and applies a script block to the input value to transformate it.
+  - "ScriptBlock" is used for custom is this case it changes the name and applies a script block to the input value to transformate it.

 Example 1: You know that the command Get-AzureADMSPermissionGrantPolicy in AzureAD has the equivalent Get-MgPolicyPermissionGrantPolicy in Microsoft Graph PowerShell.
 Assuming that you only need to make a name change the result is the following: